cms-ml/documentation/content/profiling/mlprof.md

 It is possible to test the AOT models with different batch sizes than the ones they were compiled with in CMSSW, using stitching and padding.
 The default behaviour for this procedure is described in the [cms-ml AOT documentation](https://cms-ml.github.io/documentation/inference/tensorflow_aot.html#default-rules-and-optimization).
-Users can also define with compiled models should be stitched together/padded for the inference by using the `--tfaot-batch-rules` parameter described below.
+Users can also define which compiled models should be stitched together/padded for the inference by using the `--tfaot-batch-rules` parameter described below.
+This last option is not available for the PlotMultiRuntimes task at the moment to avoid confusion between the different models, therefore the default behaviour is used for this task.